Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:285:7 - (ae-incompatible-release-tags) The symbol "float" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:286:7 - (ae-incompatible-release-tags) The symbol ""font-family"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:287:7 - (ae-incompatible-release-tags) The symbol ""font-size"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:288:7 - (ae-forgotten-export) The symbol "Specified_10" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:288:7 - (ae-incompatible-release-tags) The symbol ""font-stretch"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:289:7 - (ae-incompatible-release-tags) The symbol ""font-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:290:7 - (ae-incompatible-release-tags) The symbol ""font-variant-caps"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:291:7 - (ae-forgotten-export) The symbol "Specified_11" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:291:7 - (ae-incompatible-release-tags) The symbol ""font-variant-east-asian"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:292:7 - (ae-forgotten-export) The symbol "Specified_12" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:292:7 - (ae-incompatible-release-tags) The symbol ""font-variant-ligatures"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:293:7 - (ae-forgotten-export) The symbol "Specified_13" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:293:7 - (ae-incompatible-release-tags) The symbol ""font-variant-numeric"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:294:7 - (ae-incompatible-release-tags) The symbol ""font-variant-position"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:295:7 - (ae-incompatible-release-tags) The symbol ""font-weight"" is marked as @public, but its signature references "Longhand" which is marked as @internal